-The following is a list of established routes the park has approved.
-To establish any other canyoneering routes with fixed gear requires obtaining a special use permit.
-The NPS reserves the right to remove all fixed gear that is not associated with the following routes:
+Here is a list of established routes the park has approved.
+To establish any other canyoneering routes with fixed gear, you must obtain a special use permit.
+We reserve the right to remove all fixed gear that is not associated with the following routes:

 New Route Establishment

-Establishment of new routes is allowed.
-However, canyoneers must obtain a special use permit before establishing any new routes requiring the installation of new fixed gear.
-Travel to and from routes must be within sandy wash systems, on rock, or on delineated trails.
+You may establish new routes, but you must obtain a special use permit before establishing any new routes requiring the installation of new fixed gear.
+You must travel to and from routes only within sandy wash systems, on rock, or on delineated trails.

 Good Canyoneering Practices

-Some routes or features inside Arches National Park are closed to canyoneering, temporarily or permanently, or access and/or egress trails may be rerouted to avoid disturbance to wildlife and other resources.
+Some routes or features inside Arches National Park are closed to canyoneering, temporarily or permanently.
+Access and egress trails may be rerouted to avoid disturbance to wildlife and other resources.
 Check this webpage or the canyoneering kiosks for updated route closures when you register.
-Closures are strictly enforced.
+We strictly enforce closures.

 No established canyoneering routes are closed at this time.

-Access Route is the route from an existing parking area, trail or road in which a canyoneers walks to the base of a climb or beginning of a canyoneering route.
-Routes are not formally maintained as park assets.
+Access Route is the route from an existing parking area, trail or road in which a canyoneer walks to the base of a climb or beginning of a canyoneering route.
+The park does not formally maintain routes.

 Anchors can be any way of attaching the canyoneer, the rope, or a load to rock or tree, by either permanent or temporary means for belaying or rappelling.
 The goal of an anchor depends on the type of climbing under consideration but usually consists of stopping a fall, or holding a static load.
 Anchors can be either retrievable or permanent.

 Bolts are permanent, man-made articles that require a hole to be drilled or hammered into the rock for their placement, usually consisting of a glued-in or expansion bolt.
-Bolts are small anchoring devices (usually 3/8" diameter by about 3" length) used to protect climbers where there are no cracks or openings for other types of protection.
+Bolts are small anchoring devices (usually 3/8 inch diameter by about 3 inches length) used to protect climbers where there are no cracks or openings for other types of protection.

 Canyoneering (also known as Canyoning) is traveling across land and into canyons using a variety of techniques that are associated with technical descents: requiring rappels (abseils) and ropework, technical climbing or down-climbing, technical jumps, and/or technical swims.

-Deadman anchor is a buried object (e.g., a large rock or log) that functions as an anchor for an attached rope.
+Deadman anchor is a buried object such as a large rock or log that functions as an anchor for an attached rope.
 Use of deadman anchors is prohibited.

 Egress or Exit Route is the route from the completed climbing or canyoneering route back to the parking area.
-Routes are not formally maintained as park assets.
+The park does not formally maintain routes.

 Fixed belay/rappel station or "anchor systems" shall be deemed any configuration of fixed anchor hardware (requiring rock alteration for installation) or software placed at the top of a pitch or rappel for the purpose of belaying or placed for the sole intent of rappelling.
 The hardware or software is left behind.

-Fixed gear is any man made article, either hardware or software (webbing, rope, cordelette, etc.), that is used to aid ascent or descent, or as protection, and is left on the route by a canyoneering party after the completion of the route.
+Fixed gear is any manufactured article, either hardware or software (webbing, rope, cordelette, etc.), that is used to aid ascent or descent, or as protection, and is left on the route by a canyoneering party after the completion of the route.

-Hardware is climbing equipment placed in cracks or on faces to protect climbers/canyoneers from falling.
+Hardware is climbing equipment placed in cracks or on faces to protect climbers and canyoneers from falling.
 This specialized equipment includes wired nuts, camming devices, hexes, pitons and bolts.

 Rap rings are made of a single ring of aluminum or steel.
 Soft aluminum rings are prone to destruction as you pull your sand-impregnated rope across the metal.
-Rap rings are often found on anchors in canyons.
+You may often find rap rings on anchors in canyons.

-Rock alteration is the intention removal of rock from its natural position, drilling, chipping, or gluing of hold.
+Rock alteration is the intentional removal of rock from its natural position, drilling, chipping, or gluing of hold.